marigold-dev/gas-station/docs/src/library.md

 #### Explanations

-The SDK consists of two classes : `GasStation` and `PermitContract`.
+The SDK consists of two classes: `GasStation` and `PermitContract`.

+There are also two variables:
+  - `GAS_STATION_PUBLIC_API_GHOSTNET` which redirect to [https://ghostnet.gas-station-api.marigold.dev/operation](https://ghostnet.gas-station-api.marigold.dev/operation)
+  - `GAS_STATION_PUBLIC_API_MAINNET` which redirect to [https://gas-station-api.marigold.dev/operation](https://gas-station-api.marigold.dev/operation) (Not available yet)

 The `GasStation` class enables easy communication with the Gas Station API without the need to manually initialize the HTTP request.